jagenjo/litegraph.js/README.md

 $ node utils/server.js
 Example app listening on port 80!
 ```
-Open your browser and point it to http://localhost.
-You can select demo from the dropdown at the top of the page.
+Open your browser and point it to http://localhost:8000/.
+You can select a demo from the dropdown at the top of the page.

 ## Feedback
 --------